wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/labview-setup.rst

 Getting LabVIEW installer
 -------------------------

-Either locate and insert the LabVIEW USB Drive or download the LabVIEW for FRC 2020 installer from `NI <https://www.ni.com/en-us/support/downloads/software-products/download.labview-software-for-frc.html>`__.
+Either locate and insert the LabVIEW USB Drive or download the `LabVIEW for FRC 2020 installer <https://www.ni.com/en-us/support/downloads/software-products/download.labview-software-for-frc.html>`__ from NI.
 Be sure to select the correct version from the drop-down.

 .. image:: images/labview/offline-installer.png